DavisRayM/davisraym.github.io/content/projects/cryo-01.md

 ---
-title: "Cryo: Building a replicated B-Tree Database from Scratch - Part 1: Why ?"
+title: "Cryo: Part 1"
 date: 2025-04-15
 updated: 2025-04-15
 ---
-How I’m Building a Replicated B-Tree Database from the Ground Up.
+What does it really take to build a database from scratch?
+That question led me to start **Cryo**, a side project where I'm implementing a B-Tree-based database in Rust.
+This series documents the thought process, challenges, and progress so far.

 <!-- more -->

 I've recently been working on a side project called [**Cryo**](https://github.com/DavisRayM/cryo), a replicated B-Tree database written from scartch in Rust.
 Well... "replicated" is a bit aspirational.
 Right now, Cryo is a single instance BTree store with a basic CLI interface (inspired by SQLite) and supports simple select, insert, update and delete operations.

 This blog series is mainly for me to document and share the journey; What i've built so far, what broke in the process, what I've learned and where I'm headed next.
 I'll be breaking it down over multiple posts, each focusing on a specific layer or challenge in the project.

 But this first part is more of a sketchbook than a tutorial.

-### The origins of the project
+## The origins of the project

 The idea for Cryo first started taking shape during my Masters study.
 Between long hours in data structures, distributed systems and parallel systems courses and late-night reading sessions with the book *[Database Internals](https://www.oreilly.com/library/view/database-internals/9781492040330/)* by Alex Petrov, I found myself getting more and more curious about the inner working of databases; especially the storage layer.